Kennaka5/ReminderDesktop-app/Readme.md

 ## How to run this application

-To run this application navigate to the root directory of your _designated folder_ and run 'npm start' to run the application
+To run this application navigate to the root directory of your _designated folder_ and run `npm start` to run the application